Astronimouse

 @astronimouse.bsky.social

-A mouse living in the old Cambridge Observatory.
+A mouse from the old Cambridge Observatory.
 I love old books and everything astro-historical.

 reposted by